-You can get tested for COVID-19, at no cost, at a public testing site in San Mateo County.
-The County, working with the state and Verily's Baseline testing program, is continuing to provide rotating sites for self-swabbing COVID-19 testing to anyone without restriction, though you need to make an appointment, with a Gmail account, up to 72 hours in advance through the Project Baseline website.
-You do not need a doctor's note or medical insurance, regardless of immigration status.
+You can get tested for with the state and Verily's Baseline testing program, is continuing to provide rotating sites for self-swabbing COVID-19 testing to anyone without restriction, though you need to make an appointment, with a Gmail account, up to 72 hours in advance through the Project Baseline website.
+You do not need a doctor's note or medical insurance, regardless of

-Visit the County's COVID-19 Testing page for site locations and hours of testing.
-Also, watch this video or check out this graphic for a step-by-step on the testing process.
+Visit the County's COVID-19 Testing page at smcgov.org/ covid-19-testing for site locations and hours of testing.
+Also, watch a video or check out a graphic for a step-by-step on

 After being tested, residents will receive results and other information by email.
-San Mateo County Health will reach out to residents who test positive to follow up with isolation requirements and contact tracing.
-You can also receive testing through private providers.
+San Mateo County Health will isolation requirements and receive testing through private